Kilimanjaro Umbwe Route: 6 days

 During these 6 days we’ll be camping at the established campsites and reach the top of Kilimanjaro on day 5 at sunrise.

-Kilimanjaro Umbwe Route Price
+Kilimanjaro Umbwe Route Cost

 • Prices are per person.
 They can vary from above due to external factors.